Park elevation: 5760'

-We are required to inspect every vessel entering Carter Lake and Horsetooth Reservoir.
+We are required to inspect every vessel entering Carter Lake and Horsetooth Reservoir for aquatic nuisance species.
 That requires specific hours of operation for boating.
 No boat launching is permitted outside of these hours; however, boats already on the reservoirs may continue operation.

 Attention campers: If you do not have a reservation for a campsite, you will need to visit the Larimer County administrative office at 1800 South County Road 31 to purchase your campsite during the following hours: